 Kitty taught kindergarten, second grade, and high school in the Bay Area and in Santa Barbara, and was a consultant in schools with children who have autism and special needs.
 Additionally, Kitty worked in a residential substance abuse treatment center in San Francisco and psychiatric hospital in San Diego.

 She attended University of California Santa Barbara earning a California Teaching Credential and B.A in Psychology.
-Kitty is active in her community serving on several community boards including HEART (Housing Endowment and Regional Trust of San Mateo County), and is the past President of the San Mateo Rotary Club.
+Kitty is active in her community serving on several community boards including HEART (Housing Endowment and Regional Trust of San Mateo County), STEP (Success Through Education Program), and Pat President and Current Member of the San Mateo Rotary Club.

 Karen’s work value is to align her personal interests with her profession.
 This approach was the entrée to her work at The Center for Domestic Violence Prevention/CORA where she served as the Director of Development for 5 years and as Interim Executive Director during the organization’s merger with Sor Juana Inez Services for Battered Women.
 At CORA Karen volunteered on the 24-hour crisis line, became a State Certified Domestic Violence Counselor, successfully fundraised to establish the agency’s endowment, and was interviewed on live TV by Nancy Grace when the infamous Scott Peterson murder trial verdict came in.